SCOTT SIMON, HOST:

 SIMON: Finally, tomorrow a heavyweight tennis match in the men's singles at the French Open.
-For the fourth straight Grand Slam tournament, we have Rafael Nadal of Spain and Novak Djokovic of Serbia.
+For the fourth straight Grand Slam tournament, we have Rafa Nadal of Spain and Novak Djokovic of Serbia.
 Who's got the edge here on clay?

 GOLDMAN: This is a fabulous matchup.
 And this is really tough.
 You know, Rafa is going for his record seventh French Open win.
 Djokovic is trying to become the first player since Rod Laver in 1969 to win four straight Grand Slam tournaments.

 Djokovic is the LeBron of tennis right now.
 The best player on the planet.
 Rafa has Paris red clay in his blood.
 And through six matches in Paris, he hasn't lost a set.
 He's only lost 35 games.
 Really tough.
 I'm going to do this scientifically.
-Nadal is left handed.
-I'm left handed.
+Nadal is left-handed.
+I'm left-handed.

 GOLDMAN: It's got to be Nadal.